-• Non-Equity-Based Retirement Compensation, provided through our 401(k) plan and our non-qualified deferred compensation plan, permits employees to, among other things, reduce their current income taxes by making limited pre-tax contributions to increase, enhance and diversify their retirement savings.
+Non-Equity-Based Retirement Compensation, provided through our 401(k) plan and our non-qualified deferred compensation plan, permits employees to, among other things, reduce their current income taxes by making limited pre-tax contributions to increase, enhance, and diversify their retirement savings.
 Named executive officers participate in the 401(k) plan on the same basis as other eligible employees.
-Amounts, if any, contributed by the Company under the 401(k) plan are included in the All Other Compensation column of the Summary Compensation Table.
-In 2018 the Company adopted a non-qualified deferred compensation plan for its executive officers.
 The deferred compensation plan permits participants to defer salary or short-term incentive payments.
 Amounts deferred are deemed invested in investments selected by the participant from a limited number of choices available in the Company's 401(k) plan.
-Mr. Gall and Mr. Glaser participated in the deferred compensation plan in 2021, and each deferred a portion of their short-term incentive paid in 2022 for 2021 performance.
+Mr. Gall and Mr. Glaser participated in the deferred compensation plan in 2022, and each deferred a portion of their short-term incentive paid in 2023 for 2022 performance.